 Rear Admiral Goswani smiled warmly at her.

-“You did stand to lose face, and you did.
+“You did stand to lose face, and you did lose it, Nakara.
 Those things are still important.
 But!
 I personally admire your spirit, and I am not alone.
 Your subsequent petitions were far more persuasive.”

 Murati’s mood darkened just a little.
 She hated thinking that anyone disliked her.

 “What matters is that after each time you were turned down, you went out and clocked in all the work that we assigned you.
 You did not complain, and you did an excellent job every time.
-Be it inspections, assignments to ship Diver platoons, or maintenance; you made yourself reliable.”
+Be it inspections, assignments to ship Diver platoons, or maintenance; you made yourself reliable every time.”

 Read Admiral Goswani produced a minicomputer that had been sitting on her lap.
 She set it on the table and pushed it so that it slid across over to Murati.
 It was a thick old slate of a computer, with a 25 cm screen and weighing almost two kilograms.
 The screen had color, but it was a bit grainy and slightly washed out.
-It displayed an unmistakable image, however.
+It displayed an unmistakable image, however, one that struck Murati hard.

 Loaded on the screen was the profile of a ship, the frigate Papanin.